How Many Valence Electrons Does Hydrogen Have

 - The electron is in the first shell.

-Because of this, hydrogen can easily form bonds and share its electrons with other atoms, making it essential in many chemical reactions.
+Because of this, hydrogen can easily form bonds.
+It can share its electron with other atoms.
+This makes hydrogen essential in many chemical reactions.

 Valence Electrons Explained